sustrik/tiles/README.md

 to the next line it will render it below the black tile.
 The text generated by individual lines can therefore never collide.

-Finally, after all lines are processed, the entire result is treated as a time and stripped of any surrounding whitespace.
+Finally, after all lines are processed, the entire result is treated as a tile and stripped of any surrounding whitespace.